 Losing a family member is painful regardless of how the death occurred.
 However, when the death of a family member is the result of a careless or negligent act, the frustration and anger combined with the grief can be overwhelming.
-If your loved one died too soon because of the wrongful acts of another person, you have the right to seek justice for your loved one and your family by filing an Indiana wrongful death lawsuit.
+If your loved one died too soon because of the wrongful acts of another person, you have the right to seek justice for your loved one and your family by filing a lawsuit with an Indianapolis wrongful death attorney.

 Wrongful death claims are different from other types of personal injury claims.
 The victim cannot speak for himself or herself.
 However, you can speak for your loved one, and we can help.

-Contact our Indianapolis wrongful death lawyers to discuss the steps you need to take to hold the person responsible for the death of your loved one accountable and liable.
-Call 1-800-265-9881 now for your free consultation with a PBAR wrongful death attorney.
+Contact our Indianapolis wrongful death attorneys to discuss the steps you need to take to hold the person responsible for the death of your loved one accountable and liable.
+Call 1-800-265-9881 now for your free consultation with a PBAR wrongful death lawyer.

 Limits for Compensation in Wrongful Death Cases